Binabh/TEC-Maps-of-Nepal/Readme.md

 * Internet is not available.
 * There is old data in the directory.
+* If animation is not working while using spyder or Ipython IDE then please consider looking [here](https://stackoverflow.com/questions/35856079/animation-from-matplotlib-not-working-in-spyder "Stack Overflow") for solution.
+This might help.
+We are working more easy solutions.

 In these cases try re-running the tool with good internet connection and clearing all previous data if generating TEC map for same day is giving problems.